-Colton Eddy is a producer and content programmer on CBC Radio 2’s The Strombo Show.
+Colton Eddy is the senior producer, artist relations and content programmer on Apple Music’s House Of Strombo and CBC Radio 2’s The Strombo Show.
 He has also worked as a freelance writer, contributing to Sportsnet‘s Hockey Night In Canada, CBC’s The Tragically Hip: A National Celebration, CBC Radio‘s Q, CBC Radio One‘s Here And Now, CBC Music, Huffington Post, CHARTattack, Exclaim!, indie88 and AUX.

 In television, he worked on CBC Television’s George Stroumboulopoulos Tonight for several seasons.
 After assistant producing the website, he prepared visual research and produced interviews for the award-winning program from transgender lead singer Laura Jane Grace to actor Will Ferrell to Olympic snowboarder Mark McMorris.
 He also curated segments that included the Debrief, Something You Might Not Know About Canada and the tenth and final season’s finale.